Stedi/starter-kit/postman-api-collections/README.md

 Functions is a compute service that lets you run code without provisioning or managing servers.
 With Functions, Stedi runs your code on high-availability compute infrastructure that automatically scales up and down according to your usage.

-You can find the API documentation for the Converter service [here](https://www.stedi.com/docs/api/functions).
+You can find the API documentation for the Functions service [here](https://www.stedi.com/docs/api/functions).

 ## EDI Core